crescenzo77/ai-frame-curation-tool/README.md

 * Docker and Docker Compose
 * A Google Cloud Project with the **Vertex AI API** enabled.
 * A Google Cloud Service Account with the **"Vertex AI User"** role.
+* Google Cloud billing and payment setup (note: after running a batch of over 60k images at least a half dozen times, I am confident I haven't been billed more than $10 USD).

 ## Project Setup